kellylimmm/buggIT/README.md

 ## Technologies used

+Rails Fullstack Webpacker

-- Ruby on Rails, Javascript, PostgreSQL, ReactJS
+-  ReactJS, Ruby on Rails, Javascript, PostgreSQL

 ## Approach

 I found myself having to refer to the Stackoverflow forum often to find issues to resolve.
 Therefore, I created this app so that I could record the issues that I faced and refer to it so that I can learn from it.
-I started out with a wireframe and and ERD diagram which helps me to see clearly the functions that I would want in my app.
+I started out with a wireframe and an ERD diagram which helps me to see clearly the functions that I would want in my app.

 ## Installation

 ` bundle install`

 `rails db:create`

 `rails db:migrate`

 ## Functions of the App